benRenard/sequenceR/README.md

 A `soundSample` object can also be created by reading an existing audio file (typically a .wav or .mp3).
 Functions such as `readWave` and `readMP3` are provided by the `tuneR` package for this purpose.
-The example below shows how to read a ‘ding-dong’ .wav file downloaded from the [BBC website](https://sound-effects.bbcrewind.co.uk/search).
+The example below shows how to read a ‘ding-dong’ mp3 file, downloaded from the [BBC website](https://sound-effects.bbcrewind.co.uk/search).
 You can find more sources of audio sound samples on this [website](http://wiki.laptop.org/go/Free_sound_samples).